Bixby Surname

 18th Generation:

 Patricia Joy Bixby was born on March 12, 1928 in Portland, Multnomah Co., Oregon.
 She died on April 27, 2008 in Auburn, King Co., Washington.
-She is buried in the Evergreen-Washelli Cemetery, Seattle, King Co., Washington.
+Her remains are interred in the Evergreen-Washelli Cemetery, Seattle, King Co., Washington.

 For information on their children see his page.